pmglab/KGGSEE/doc/source/quick_tutorials.rst

 EHE (gene-based heritability estimation)
 ========================================

 Heritability is a measure of how well differences in people's genes account for differences in their phenotypes.
-This tutorial estimates the heritability of each gene with GWAS summary statistics.
-The command is:
+This tutorial estimates the heritability of each gene using GWAS summary statistics.
+The tutorial command is:

 .. code:: shell